 Get CyberGhost Read CyberGhost Review |

 However, Surfshark offers stronger encryption because it uses the AES-256-GCM algorithm.
-This algorithm is faster than just AES 256-bit encryption, which is what CyberGhost employs.
-Surfshark’s VPN protocols — OpenVPN, WireGuard, and IKEv2/IPsec — also use AES-256-GCM.
-Surfshark has a double VPN feature called Dynamic MultiHop, which lets you route traffic through more than one VPN server location.
-CyberGhost does not have a double VPN.
+This algorithm is faster than AES 256-bit encryption, which CyberGhost employs.

-CyberGhost is headquartered in Romania, so it is not part of the intelligence-sharing agreement required of Eyes alliance countries.
+CyberGhost is headquartered in Romania, so it's not part of the intelligence-sharing agreement required of Eyes Alliance countries.
 Surfshark is headquartered in the Netherlands, which is a member of the Nine Eyes alliance.

 |